macieklamberski/frontkit/README.md

 └── package.json
 ```

-I bet you already know what all the files in root directory do*, so in the next section we'll focus on the contents of *src* directory.
+I bet you already know what all the files in root directory do (yeah, just pre-configured files for linting, syntax formatting, etc.), so in the next section we'll focus on the contents of *src* directory.

-*—Yeah, just pre-configured files for linting, syntax formatting, etc.

 ## Tasks

-Frontkit `src` folder consists of six main directories (these have their equivalents as Gulp tasks.)
+Frontkit *src* folder consists of six main directories (these have their equivalents as Gulp tasks.)
 Let's find out what kind of stuff can be put to each of them and what will happen if you do this.

 ### templates

 HTML files compiled using [Twig](http://twig.sensiolabs.org) template engine.
 Thanks to Twig, templates can be divided into partials and later included in main HTML files.
-Partials (files with `_` prefix in their name) will not be copied to compiled target.
+Partials (files with *_* prefix in their name) will not be copied to compiled target.
 Frontkit uses [Twig.js](https://github.com/justjohn/twig.js) which means you can use basically all the functionalities from its original PHP implementation.
 At the end, files are prettified with JS Prettify library to ensure consistency in the output.

 ### scripts